Britney Spears says Wembanyama’s security struck her in Las Vegas, Spurs rookie says he was grabbed

 LAS VEGAS (AP) — San Antonio Spurs rookie Victor Wembanyama said Thursday he believes Britney Spears grabbed him from behind as he was walking into a restaurant at a Las Vegas casino, and that the security detail he was with pushed the pop star away.

-Wembanyama said he wasn’t told that Spears was the person who grabbed him until hours later.
+Wembanyama said he wasn’t told that Spears was the person who grabbed him until hours later, and that he never actually saw her.

-Spears filed a police report saying she was struck by a security guard while trying to get the attention of Wembanyama, a person with knowledge of the matter said Thursday.
-The person spoke to The Associated Press on condition of anonymity because the police report had yet to be released publicly.
+Spears, who filed a report with Las Vegas police, said in posts on Twitter and Instagram that the run-in was “super embarrassing,” and denied grabbing Wembanyama, saying she only “tapped him on the shoulder to get his attention.”

+She said she had recognized him earlier in the evening and when seeing the No. 1 pick in this year’s NBA draft — a 7-foot-3 French standout who is entering the NBA with as much acclaim as anyone since LeBron James 20 years ago — and she “decided to approach him and congratulate him on his success.”

 “Something did happen, a little bit, when I was walking with some security from the team to some restaurant,” Wembanyama said.
 “We were in the hall.
 There was a lot of people, so people were calling (at) me, obviously.
 There was one person who was calling me but we talked before with security.